99designs/iamy/README.md

 IAMy is a tool for dumping and loading your AWS IAM configuration into YAML files.

-This allows you to use an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) model to manage your IAM configuration, and allows you to operate configuration and change management on a higher level.
-For example, you might use a github repo with a pull request model for changes.
+This allows you to use an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) model to manage your IAM configuration.
+For example, you might use a github repo with a pull request model for changes to IAM config.

 ## How it works